Arithmetic Groups and the Lehmer Conjecture: The argument for other simple groups

-{\arabic{section}.\arabic{subsection}.\alph{subsubsection}} In this appendix, we indicate the modifications to run the argument for an arbitrary isotropic \(\R\)-group \(\bfF\) which is either classical or of type \(\sfF_4\) or \(\sfG_2\).
-As any absolutely (almost) simple isotropic \(\R\)-group of absolute type \(\sfA\), \(\sfB\), \(\sfC\) or \(\sfD\) is isogenous to a classical group (see e.g.~\cite{Tits1966}), this is sufficient to conclude the proof.
+In this section, we indicate the modifications to run the argument for an isotropic \(\R\)-group \(\bfF\) which is either classical, or adjoint of exceptional type \(\sfG_2\), \(\sfF_4\), \(\sfE_6\), \(\sfE_7\) or \(\sfE_8\).
+As any absolutely (almost) simple isotropic \(\R\)-group is isogenous to one of these (see e.g.\ \cite{Tits1966}), this is sufficient to conclude the proof of Theorem \ref{main-theorem}.

 For brevity, we omit the parts of the argument which are analogous (if not identical) to their counterparts in \S\S \ref{reduction-subsec}--\ref{sequence-subsec}.
-The leitmotiv is the construction of a \(K\)-form \(\bfG\) of \(\bfF\) with the appropriate archimedean shape, in which the norm torus \(\ker \rN_{L/K} \leq \Res_{L/K}(\bbG_{m})\) embeds over \(\cO_K\).
+The leitmotiv is the construction of a \(K\)-form \(\bfG\) of \(\bfF\) with the appropriate archimedean shape, in which the norm torus \(\ker \rN_{L/K} \leq \Res_{L/K}(\GL_1)\) embeds over \(\cO_K\).

 We mostly keep the notation of \S\S \ref{reduction-subsec}--\ref{sequence-subsec}.
-Given a root \(\alpha\) of some \(P \in \cP_{s,r}\), the fields \(L\) and \(K\) are constructed identically as in \S \ref{numberfields-subsec}.
+Given a root \(\alpha\) of some \(P \in \scrP_{s,r}\), the fields \(L\) and \(K\) are constructed identically as in \S \ref{numberfields-subsec}.
 Let \(L'\) denote the quadratic étale \(K\)-algebra \(K[X] / (X^2+1)\), and let \(\tau'\) denote the non-trivial automorphism of \(L'\) fixing \(K\).
-Whenever \(-1\) is not a square in \(K\) (e.g.~when \(K\) is a real field, which is the case if we pick \(P\) according to \eqref{L}), \(L'\) is a totally complex number field.
-Otherwise, \(L'\) is the product of two copies of \(K\).
+Whenever \(-1\) is not a square in \(K\) (e.g.\ when \(K\) is a real field, which is the case if we pick \(P\) according to \eqref{L}), \(L'\) is a totally complex number field; otherwise, \(L'\) is the product of two copies of \(K\).
 We will denote by \(\sigma'_i\) one of the two \(\tau'\)-conjugate extensions to \(L'\) of the embedding \(\sigma_i: K \to \C\) (\(1 \leq i \leq d\)).

 In addition, we will make use of three quaternion algebras, defined over \(K\) by the following symbols: